Unclassified Crisis Leave Program Policy

 - Donating employees must retain a minimum balance of 120 hours of annual and/or sick after the donation;

-- Donations are limited to 240 hours of leave, total, per employee per calendar year;
+- Donations are limited to a total of 240 hours of leave per employee per calendar year;

 - Donations must be made from annual and/or sick leave reserves;

-- An employee may donate a minimum of 4 hours of leave, donations beyond 4 hours must be in whole hour increments;
+- An employee may donate a minimum of four hours of leave, and donations beyond four hours must be in whole-hour increments.

-An eligible unclassified employee may request annual and/or sick leave from the Unclassified Crisis Leave pool by submitting an Application for Unclassified Crisis Leave form with appropriate documentation from a Licensed Medical Service Provider to the Director of Human Resources.
-The Director of Human Resources will review to ensure that the employee is eligible for Unclassified Crisis Leave.
-All requests for Unclassified Crisis Leave are treated as confidential.
+An eligible unclassified employee may request annual and/or sick leave from the unclassified crisis leave pool by submitting an Application for Unclassified Crisis Leave form with appropriate documentation from a licensed medical service provider to the director of human resources and student employment.
+The director of human resources and student employment will review to ensure that the employee is eligible for unclassified crisis leave.
+All requests for unclassified crisis leave are treated as confidential.

-The Director of Human Resources will notify the Unclassified Crisis Leave Committee to call a committee meeting to review the request through email meetings.
+The director of human resources and student employment will notify the Unclassified Crisis Leave Committee to call a committee meeting to review the request through email meetings.

 The Unclassified Crisis Leave Committee will review the request and either approve all or part of the leave request, or deny the request.
-The committee will issue an approval or denial in writing to the Director of Human Resources.
-The Director of Human Resources will review the approval or denial with the President or his delegate.
-The Director of Human Resources will notify the employee of any decision.
+The committee will issue an approval or denial in writing to the director of human resources and student employment.
+The director of human resources and student employment will review the approval or denial with the president or his delegate.
+The director of human resources and student employment will notify the employee of any decision.

-Unclassified Crisis Leave should only be used for the purpose for which it was originally requested.
-If any change in the nature or severity of the Serious Health Condition or Personal Emergency occurs, or any other factor on which the approval was based, the employee must provide documentation describing the change to the Director of Human Resources for review.
+Unclassified crisis leave should only be used for the purpose for which it was originally requested.
+If any change in the nature or severity of the serious health condition or personal emergency occurs, or any other factor on which the approval was based, the employee must provide documentation describing the change to the director of human resources and student employment for review.
 The employee may request an extension of a previously approved request; however, extensions are not automatic and documentation to justify the extension must be provided at the time of request.

-The maximum monetary value of the Unclassified Crisis Leave granted shall be seventy-five percent (75%) of the employee’s base pay customarily received in a regularly scheduled workweek.
+The maximum monetary value of the unclassified crisis leave granted shall be 75% of the employee’s base pay customarily received in a regularly scheduled work week.

-An employee being paid from Unclassified Crisis Leave will be considered in partial paid leave status and will continue to receive benefits as appropriate; except that, an employee may not accrue leave while on crisis leave.
+An employee being paid from unclassified crisis leave will be considered in partial paid leave status and will continue to receive benefits as appropriate; however, an employee may not accrue leave while on crisis leave.